-- Cablevision: Part of trial team that achieved a lucrative settlement during a jury trial on behalf of Cablevision in a multi-billion dollar breach of contract action against Dish Network.
+- Cablevision: Part of trial team that achieved a lucrative settlement during a jury trial on behalf of Cablevision and subsidiary VOOM HD Holdings in a multi-billion dollar breach of contract action against DISH Network.

 - International beverage company: Represented a beverage company in a New York State Attorney General’s Office investigation relating to the marketing of energy drinks.

 - Prominent sports agent: Represented a prominent sports agent in a confidential baseball-related arbitration.